gunrock/docsify/docs/hive/hive_gcn.md

 #### To extract weights:

+Uncomment [call to `Extract()` function](https://github.com/achalagarwal/gunrock/blob/d0202e3bbb88560bc97666675c0a94aa9e491c9c/gunrock/app/GuNNrock/gcn_app.cu#L119) which provides both W<sub>0</sub> and W<sub>1</sub> trained matrices

-How do you make sure your output is correct/meaningful?
+#### How do you make sure your output is correct/meaningful?
 (What are you comparing against?)

-The operators have tests that are verified internally and the backpropagation has been verified using python scripts with the theoretical implementation
+- Some of the operators have unittests
+- Backpropagation has been verified using Autodiff in Python
+- Manual verification of the overall algorithm with the theoretical reference

 ## Performance and Analysis